moding-il/bizdoc.core/README.md

 }
 ```

-Link a *Type* to model property by setting it's ListType attribute.
+Link a *Type* to a form data model property by setting it's ListType attribute.

 ```c#
 [ListType(typeof(Accounts))]